-Dynamic scope occurred in early implementations because it was easy to obtain: it was the default behavior.
-We have to work a bit harder to obtain static scope, as we will see.
+Early languages had dynamic scope because it was easy to obtain in the implementation: it was the default behavior.
+We have to work a bit harder to implement static scope, as we will see.

 An Evaluator for Local Binding

 Now that we've seen what behavior we want, we should implement it.
 That is, we'll extend our calculator to handle local binding (a feature you may well have wished your calculator had).
 To reflect that our calculator is growing up, from now on we'll call it an interpreter, abbreviated in code to interp.